openscm/pymagicc/docs/magicc_flags.rst

 that SCEN files don't contain easy to read metadata hence overwriting with them is difficult/dangerous.

+*Gotcha:* If the scenario file has a region mode other than World, all World region data are ignored.
+This means that all emissions cannot be *currently* stored in a single SCEN7 file as MHalo data is only provided as a single World region, while most other species are disaggregated by region.

 *Gotcha:* If you set ``FILE_EMISSCEN_X=NONE`` then MAGICC will just move on to the next ``FILE_EMISSCEN_X`` flag.
 However, from above it's clear that if you set ``FILE_TUNINGMODEL_X=NONE``, MAGICC will look for ``MAGTUNE_NONE.CFG``, not find it